ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Defining Message Framers

-A Message Framer is primarily defined by the set of code that handles events for the Framer, specifically how it handles inbound and outbound data parsing.
+A Message Framer is primarily defined by the set of code that handles events for a framer implementation, specifically how it handles inbound and outbound data parsing.

 Applications can instantiate a Message Framer upon which they will receive